smcnab1/odin-recipes/README.md

 - Learned how to structure a multi-page website
 - Practised using relative paths for linking between pages and images
 - Improved confidence using Git for version control

-This project lays the groundwork for understanding how websites are built and structured, forming a solid base for moving on to CSS and JavaScript.